 THCa Flower vs Concentrates: What’s the Difference?

-THCa products come in many forms — but flower and concentrates are by far the most popular.
-Both offer unique benefits, flavors, and formats, but the choice depends on what kind of experience you’re after.
+THCa, the raw plant cannabinoid that becomes THC when heated, is found in products of many forms.
+However, bud and dabs are by far the most popular.
+Both THCa products offer unique benefits, flavors, and formats, though, so the choice depends on the experience you want.

-In this guide, we’ll break down the differences between THCa flower and concentrates so you can decide what’s right for your preferences, setup, and goals.
+In this Veteran Grown Guide, we’ll break down the differences between the best THCa flower and concentrates online.
+That way, you can be well informed to decide what’s right for your preferences, setup, and goals.

 Need a quick overview of what THCa is and how it works?
 Start with our THCa Overview Guide